 - Lay the crab cakes on a baking sheet lined with parchment paper and bake for 12-15 minutes or until golden brown.

 - Meanwhile, make the yuzu chili sauce.
-Whisk together ¼ cup kewpie with 1 tbsp yuzu, 1 tsp soy sauce, 1 tsp chili oil, salt, and pepper.
+Whisk together ¼ cup kewpie with 1 tablespoon yuzu, 1 teaspoon soy sauce, 1 teaspoon chili oil, salt, and pepper.

 - Serve crab cakes with yuzu chili sauce.